clippedjs/clipped/README.md

   // blablabla...
 }
 ```
 3. To use presets, search 'clipped-preset` on [npm website](npmjs.com).
-Install them as devDependencies and to use them:
+Install them as devDependencies and use them:
 ```js
 module.exports = async clipped => {
   clipped.config.name = 'magic' // defaults to 'name' property in package.json